lnelab/lne_link/README.md

 LINK provides feature navigation, firmware flashing, device configuration, and lightweight integration with existing tools.

 ### Partners
+We have cooperated with the following partners, and look forward to more partners:
 * SiRius
 * ALF
 * Atlantis